 How to Factory Data Reset (FDR) Google Home

 It is possible sometimes that no other option works to get back your Google Home on track hence you need to do a factory reset.
 Although it is straightforward to do the factory reset on Google Home but remember you will lose everything including data and other settings you have done.
-So if you are ready then follow this procedure.

 How to Enable the Guest Mode in Google Home